aws-deadline/deadline-cloud-for-maya/README.md

 ## Viewing the Job Bundle that will be submitted

-To submit a job, the submitter first generates a [Job Bundle](job-bundle), and then uses functionality from the [Deadline](deadline-cloud-client) package to submit the Job Bundle to your render farm to run.
+To submit a job, the submitter first generates a [Job Bundle][job-bundle], and then uses functionality from the [Deadline][deadline-cloud-client] package to submit the Job Bundle to your render farm to run.
 If you would like to see the job that will be submitted to your farm, then you can use the "Export Bundle" button in the submitter to export the Job Bundle to a location of your choice.
-If you want to submit the job from the export, rather than through the submitter plug-in then you can use the [Deadline Cloud application](deadline-cloud-client) to submit that bundle to your farm.
+If you want to submit the job from the export, rather than through the submitter plug-in then you can use the [Deadline Cloud application][deadline-cloud-client] to submit that bundle to your farm.

 [job-bundle]: https://docs.aws.amazon.com/deadline-cloud/latest/developerguide/build-job-bundle.html